 Community Service Hours: From office work, to academic tutoring, to outdoor work, there is always something to do and an opportunity to earn service hours for school.
 For more information, please contact Scott Levinson, President of the Tampa Bay Youth Football League, at (813) 245-5481 or email@example.com.

 Annual Clean-Up: Since 2014, we have organized an annual clean-up day to help remove invasive species and pick up trash along the bicycle path.
 We have had between 50 and 70 volunteers participating in our events.
 Notification is given through the Shores Lines and via email.
 Please join us for this event.

 Daily Pick Up: No one is going to pretend that seeing trash strewn throughout the park on a game day isn’t maddening.
 It is.
-In support of TBYFL’s mission, which includes teaching the fundamentals of citizenship and to aid boys and girls in the development of character and good health, a fair amount of work has gone into coaching the league’s children to properly dispose of their own trash.
+In support of TBYFL’s mission, which includes teaching the fundamentals of citizenship and to aid boys and girls in the development of character and good health, work has gone into coaching the league’s children to properly dispose of their own trash.
 Unfortunately, it’s often the adults we cannot train.
 And it’s not only those who come here for football events.
 Trash is also created by those who walk, bike, play tennis, and throw baseballs.
 TBYFL regularly organizes volunteer trash pick-up throughout Skyway Park, and each game day Saturday is followed by a Sunday afternoon pick up.
 In addition, we ask our neighbors to help out, especially along the bicycle path.
 Working together, we can help keep this area clean and reduce the amount of litter that ends up in our canals.

 Donate: Are you willing to help support TBYFL’s mission?
 The mission of Skyway Youth Baseball and Softball?
 Both are thankful for corporate and private sponsorship.
 For TBYFL, please contact Scott at the number above.
 For Skyway Youth Baseball and Softball, click here.